CODE-at-TACC/summer-2015/raspi/light/01-led.md

 **:boom: Make sure  the LED is in the correct orientation or it will not light when we power it up.**

+# What you learned
+* The purpose of common electronics components like breadboards, LEDs, and resistors
+* How to read resistor codes
+* Technique for cutting and preparing jumper wires
+* How to follow a circuit diagram to create a functioning circuit

 # Challenges
 :sparkle: Try briefly moving the wire from **#25** to **3V3** - What happens?
 Don't forget to plug back into **#25** when you are done playing :-)